 Physical Therapy in Steamboat Springs for Lower Back

-Welcome to Four Points Physical Therapy's patient resource about low back pain.
+Welcome to Four Points Physical Therapy's patient resource about Lumbar Facet Joint Arthritis.

 The human spine is made up of 24 spinal bones, called vertebrae.
 Vertebrae are stacked on top of one another to create the spinal column.
 The spinal column gives the body its form.
 It is the body's main upright support.